What We Aim to Do

 We aim to champion sustainable communities via an inclusive approach to community development.
 Enhancing community resilience; influencing and supporting best practice and seeking to raise the standards of the practice of local economic development through learning and resource provision are key aims of the association.
 We provide networks and services aimed at promoting and supporting these goals.

 SEDA is a social enterprise and relies on revenue generated from membership; program and service delivery; training and event hosting.
 SEDA works with the private; non-governmental and public sector, across the province and beyond.
 We work with many partner organisations who share our passion for developing a better and more resilient Saskatchewan!

-SEDA is dedicated to enhancing provincial economic growth through the following service pillars:
+SEDA is dedicated to enhancing community and economic development through the following service pillars:

 Saskatchewan has a vibrant market of public, private and not-for-profit sector stakeholders striving to achieve a common goal.
 SEDA explores opportunities to better serve the province and increase business, community and economic capacity by providing a clear roadmap for our joint stakeholders.

 SEDA is proud to offer the Professional Community and Economic Developer of Saskatchewan designation.
 The Association has a tradition of providing accessible professional development opportunities via online and classroom delivery.